maxim5/hyper-engine/hyperengine/examples/README.md

  exploring and tuning all possible variations of the CNN design to get to the top accuracy for the MNIST dataset.
  - [**Exploring CNN architectures for CIFAR-10 dataset**](05_cnn_cifar.py):
- exploring different variations of of the CNN design for the CIFAR-10 dataset.
+ exploring different variations of the CNN design to get good accuracy for the CIFAR-10 dataset (state-of-the art accuracy would require a bit more efforts - in the next examples).

-   Note: this example needs `tflearn` library for fetching CIFAR-10.
+   **Note**: this example needs `tflearn` library for fetching CIFAR-10.